Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 * Point on one of their bullet points and specifics on your experience as it relates to the job description.
 For example, “as someone who has Ruby and Rails experience I…..

-* Point on one of their bullet points and specifics on your experience as it relates to the job description.
-For example, “as someone who has Ruby and Rails experience I…..

-* Point on one of their bullet points and specifics on your experience as it relates to the job description.
-For example, “as someone who has Ruby and Rails experience I…..

 (Quick sentence about how you relate to the company).
-I love AirBnB and as a software developer, I know….
+I know AirBNB is looking for a capable frontend person and as a software developer, I know….
 (Next sentence)

 I realize you are super busy, so I appreciate your time and consideration and hope that we may schedule a time to talk sometime soon.